 Solar window films are a cheap and effective alternative to reduce your room's temperature without taxing your electricity bills.
 A solar film can guard against 80% of solar heat.
 Window films also provide privacy.
-Choosing a darker, more reflective tint can also obscure the outsiders’ view to things inside the house.
+Choosing a darker, more reflective tint can also obscure the outsiders’ view of things inside the house.
 At the same time, it does not change your view of the outside world.
 Also, it protects your glass if it should shatter.

 What are Solar Films Made of?

 Solar films are dyed or metalized polyester laminates.
-Usually they consist of several thin sheets of film bound together by an adhesive to form the sheets of various thicknesses.
+Usually, they consist of several thin sheets of film bound together by an adhesive to form the sheets of various thicknesses.
 They are available in varying thicknesses, ranging from two mils to 14 mils (1 mil = 25 microns).
-One side is coated with either a pressure-sensitive or water-activated adhesive film, while the other side is coated with a hard scratch resistant coat.
+One side is coated with either a pressure-sensitive or water-activated adhesive film, while the other side is coated with a hard scratch-resistant coat.

-Some films that provide UV protection contain chemicals like cyclic-imino-esters, while others contain thin metallic coating made up of either aluminum, stainless steel, silver or a combination that reflects and absorbs solar radiation.
+Some films that provide UV protection contain chemicals like cyclic-imino-esters, while others contain thin metallic coating made up of either aluminum, stainless steel, silver, or a combination that reflects and absorbs solar radiation.

 What to Look For While Choosing a Film

-Solar energy is composed of three components: ultraviolet radiation (UV), visible light, and near infrared light.
-Visible light and near infrared light form more than half of the light spectrum.
-An ideal film should allow most of the visible light to pass and reflect almost all of the near infrared and UV radiation.
+Solar energy is composed of three components: ultraviolet radiation (UV), visible light, and near-infrared light.
+Visible light and near-infrared light form more than half of the light spectrum.
+An ideal film should allow most of the visible light to pass and reflect almost all of the near-infrared and UV radiation.
 An important rating or measure to look for when selecting a film, according to the National Fenestration Rating Council is as follows:

 VT or Visible transmittance: VT is the measure of visible light that comes through a product, expressed in numbers between zero and one.
 A higher VT ensures abundant daylight.